torch/nn/doc/convolution.md

     * [SpatialSubtractiveNormalization](#nn.SpatialSubtractiveNormalization) : a spatial subtraction operation on a series of 2D inputs using
     * [SpatialBatchNormalization](#nn.SpatialBatchNormalization): mean/std normalization over the mini-batch inputs and pixels, with an optional affine transform that follows a kernel for computing the weighted average in a neighborhood ;
+    * [SpatialUpsamplingNearest](#nn.SpatialUpSamplingNearest): A simple upsampler applied to every channel of the feature map.
   * [Volumetric Modules](#nn.VolumetricModules) apply to inputs with three-dimensional relationships (e.g. videos) :
     * [VolumetricConvolution](#nn.VolumetricConvolution) : a 3D convolution over an input video (a sequence of images) ;
     * [VolumetricMaxPooling](#nn.VolumetricMaxPooling) : a 3D max-pooling operation over an input video.